 Animals functioning only to provide comfort or emotional support do not qualify as “Service Animals”.
 A Service Animal is not a pet.
 (See policies for Emotional Support Animal)

 No service animal will be permitted in residence halls or college housing without prior approval by the Disabilities Advisory Committee.
-All Service Animal requests must be submitted to the Disabilities Support Services Coordinator (DSSC) at the Teaching and Learning Center.
+All Service Animal requests must be submitted to the Disabilities Support Services Coordinator (DSSC) at the Student Success Center.
 The request will be evaluated by the Disabilities Advisory Committee.
 After approval, the student is responsible for submitting the approval to their residence hall dean.

 Once approved, the SA is allowed to accompany their owner at all times and everywhere on campus, except where SA are specifically prohibited due to health, environmental, or safety hazards.
 Faculty, staff and students should refrain from petting, feeding or distracting service animals.

 In order to qualify for a SA at Pacific Union College the student must provide documentation to corroborate the disability and its nature by obtaining the following documents:

 - The student has a disability: Licensed health care provider must submit a signed letter, on professional letterhead, verifying that he or she has a disabling condition or impairment, and that a service animal is necessary to assist the person so they may use the facilities and/or services by outlining the following: